nzy1997/TreeContractor.jl/notes/dd.typ

       email: "cacate0129@gmail.com",
     ),
   ),
-  keywords: ("rank-width", "SAT", "tensor networks", "treewidth"),
+  keywords: ("rank-width", "SAT", "treewidth", "parameterized algorithms"),
   abstract: [
     We provide a pedagogical introduction to rank-width and its application to the propositional model counting problem \#SAT.
-We bridge the gap between rank-width and familiar concepts from tensor network theory and treewidth-based algorithms.
 Through a concrete example, we demonstrate how rank-width can lead to exponential speedups over treewidth-based approaches for certain graph families.
   ],
   accepted: none,
   bibliography: none,